So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Have Backup Plans for Your Backup Plans

 First year doing VBS I planned everything perfectly.
 Every detail mapped out.
 Every supply counted.
-Every volunteer assigned specific job.
+Every volunteer assigned a specific job.

 Complete panic mode.